The Most Musical Songbirds in America

 Attract More Songbirds to Your Backyard

 Insects and fruit are the natural menu for most of our finest songsters, including thrushes, orioles, tanagers, mimic thrushes and many grosbeaks.
-The more trees, shrubs and other plants in your yard, the more of these birds you’re likely to hear as they forage for insects and other natural food.
+The more trees, shrubs and other native plants in your yard, the more of these birds you’re likely to hear as they forage for insects and other natural food.